MatteoMagnini/phd-course-low-rank-approaches/README.md

 PC4 is positive correlated with features:
 - `Research and development expense rate`

+PC3 is a combination of cash turnover rate and total asset growth rate, while PC4 mostly represents the research and development expense rate.

 ![PC5 and PC6 circle of correlation](figures/correlation_circle_2.svg)
 *Circle of correlation of the fifth and sixth principal components*